Microgreen Cultivation: An Industrial Opportunity for Precision and Profitability

 4. Harvesting and Post-Harvest Handling

-- Harvest timing affects taste, nutrition, and visual appeal
+Harvest timing affects taste, nutrition, and visual appeal.

-- Rapid cooling and hygienic handling are mandatory
+Rapid cooling and hygienic handling are mandatory.

-- Cold storage integration is critical to preserve freshness
+Cold storage integration is critical to preserve freshness.

 Technology Stack Behind Modern Microgreen Farms